-Prop 215, the law which legalizes medical marijuana in California, patients can generally grow up to six (6) mature, flowering plants or up to twelve (12) immature plants or clones.
+Prop 215, the law which legalizes medical marijuana in California, medical marijuana consumers can generally grow up to six (6) mature, flowering plants or up to twelve (12) immature plants or clones.

 At the time of writing, there is no evidence growing marijuana in Los Angeles county has been limited in any way.
-Both indoor and outdoor grows have not been assessed as public health or safety concern (as long as it is done within the confines of the law) and the county has not yet determined any further tax or licensing requirements for personal cultivation.
+Both indoor and outdoor grows have not been assessed as public safety concerns (as long as it is done within the confines of the law) and the county has not yet determined any further tax or licensing requirements for personal cultivation.

 Precautions and Recommendations

 Prop 64 does not say much about landlord-tenant limits on personal cultivation while they live on his or her property.
 In Colorado, for instance, some lease agreements specifically prohibit the activity.
 For renters, as a point of caution, checking with your landlord before you begin to grow marijuana can ease any worries you have (if any).

 For people who want to grow outdoors, it is key that the plants be completely out of sight.
 If the plants can be spotted reasonably easily with an unaided eye, you are subject to a violation carrying a fine of $250.
 While the city does have public nuisance laws, it is not clear at this time whether the terpene-enriched odor of marijuana will be a continued offense under the new laws.
 Be aware of your proximity to schools and other facilities which are used for child care as federal law still considers drug manufacturing within 1,000 feet of a drug-free school zone a felony offense.